 Claude E. Shannon, one of the pioneers of computer science, completes his master thesis, A Symbolic Analysis of Relay and Switching Circuits.
 It proves that Boolean algebra could be used in electrical switches.
 This notion is the basic concept used in all electronic digital computer designs.

 1939: Construction of Atanasoff–Berry Computer prototype

 John Vincent Atanasoff and Clifford Berry invent the Atanasoff–Berry Computer.
 It’s the first electronic computer incorporating vacuum tubes for digital computation.
-Based on binary math and Boolean logic, it’s capable of calculating an operation every 15 seconds and stores information on its regenerative capacitor memory.
+Based on binary math and Boolean logic, it can calculate an operation every 15 seconds and store information on its regenerative capacitor memory.

 1943 – 1945: Construction of Colossus

 This set of computers is built and used by the British codebreakers.
-It is essential in breaking the cryptanalysis of the Lorenz cipher which allowed them to read encrypted German Army messages during World War II.
+It is essential to break the Lorenz cipher’s cryptanalysis, which allowed them to read encrypted German Army messages during World War II.

 1945: Construction of the ENIAC